2012 marks two significant federal electoral events – the centenary of compulsory enrolment and the 50th anniversary of the Indigenous right to vote.

 AEC Commissioner Ed Killesteyn spoke of the challenges to maintaining a healthy democracy in his speech From Enrolment to Voting: A New Debate.

-The next seminar will be held in Sydney on Thursday 18 October and is titled 'Beyond YES/NO: Ideas for Engaging Ordinary Citizens in Constitutional Referendums'.
+The next seminar was held in Sydney on Thursday 18 October and was titled 'Beyond YES/NO: Ideas for Engaging Ordinary Citizens in Constitutional Referendums'.

-The final seminar is scheduled for Brisbane on 19 November 2012 and will discuss 'Participation or Stagnation?
+The final seminar was held Brisbane on 19 November 2012 and discussed 'Participation or Stagnation?
 Parties and Participation in the US and Australia'.

 The AEC held a week-long leadership program for 48 young Indigenous Australians, in Canberra during May finishing with a mock parliament held at Old Parliament House.